 You’ll see on the sales page a huge selection of colors for this backpack.

-this backpack, as I learned when first ordering.
+But it may not actually be this backpack, as I learned when first ordering.

-I ordered a green-colored pack from this sale page, thinking it would be the same as
+I ordered a green-colored pack from this sale page, thinking it would be the same as this one.

 It was not—not at all.
 There were missing features, and the green pack was not of the same quality.